 Try this at your next social gathering and monitor the response:

-Ffind a group of people in a discussion, irrespective what the discussion is about, walk into the middle of group and just start talking loudly about how you found a solution to a problem.
-Without addressing anyone in particular or even trying to engage anybody, just loudly and brashly talk about your problem and solution ad-nauseam, maybe even pull out a slide show with pretty pictures.
+Find a group of people in a discussion, irrespective what the discussion is about, walk into the middle of group and just start talking loudly about something totally irrelevant.
+Without addressing anyone in particular or even trying to engage anybody, just loudly and brashly talk about your topic ad-nauseam, maybe even pull out a slide show with pretty pictures.
 Just blurt out facts about anything without giving any context.

 Would you do this?
 Do you think if you continued to do this at every social gathering you’d continued to be invited or even considered for invite?